softwareQinc/staq/README.md

 or later for cmake support.
-In Visual Studio, open [CMakeLists.txt](https://github.com/softwareQinc/staq/blob/main/CMakeLists.txt) as a cmake project, then simply build as a regular Visual Studio project or, from a Developer Command Prompt, from the root directory execute
+In Visual Studio, open [CMakeLists.txt](https://github.com/softwareQinc/staq/blob/main/CMakeLists.txt) as a cmake project, then simply build as a regular Visual Studio project or, from a Developer Command Prompt, execute under the root directory

   ```
   mkdir build && cd build